FortinetCloudCSE/xperts-data-security-101-env-build/README.md

 ### Workflow output

-Workflow output is found at the end of the **terraform apply** step.
+Workflow output is found at the end of the **terraform output** step.

 Output consists of the user credentials and bastion host links